Discover Kom el-Dikka: Alexandria’s Roman Amphitheater & Lost University

 Why is Kom el-Dikka a Must-See on Your Alexandria Tour?

-Alexandria Tourist Attractions - Egypt Fun Tours
+Alexandria Attractions - Egypt Fun Tours

 A visit to Kom el-Dikka is the perfect contrast to Alexandria’s other great sites.